 Very important – make sure to take a picture or mark the details of the car seat so that you are able to put them back together once you start sewing!

 Honestly, if I was not making a video about it, I would have been in trouble when I was about to join the details back together.
+If you’d rather skip straight to the video, scroll down to the bottom of the page.

 With these two things in mind, let’s start making our new car seat cover!